HeyITGuyFixIt/Multi-Streaming-Server/README.md

 Some streamers display chat messages in the overlay on top of stream video.
 Unfortunatly, as you broadcast to multiple services, the chat messages scattered on these different services.

-To solve this problem, I made another project called [Live Stream Chat Retriever](https://github.com/Noxalus/Live-Stream-Chat-Retriever) that will allow you to retrieve all services' messages to display them in a single HTML page in real time.
+To solve this problem, Noxalus made another project called [Live Stream Chat Retriever](https://github.com/Noxalus/Live-Stream-Chat-Retriever) that will allow you to retrieve all services' messages to display them in a single HTML page in real time.

-Please note that this project has a [`chat`](https://github.com/Noxalus/Multi-Streaming-Server/tree/chat) branch that update the `bootstrap.sh` script to integrate the chat during the installation.
+Please note that this project has a [`chat`](https://github.com/HeyItGuyFixIt/Multi-Streaming-Server/tree/chat) branch that update the `bootstrap.sh` script to integrate the chat during the installation.

 # How to handle new services